Whole Mitochondrial DNA Genome Sequencing

-A new method for sequencing the mitochondrial genome by using long read technology
+A new method for sequencing the mitochondrial genome using

-The mitochondrial genome is an independent genetic system in each eukaryotic cell outside the nuclear genome.
-While most researchers tend to overlook it because of its small size, the mitochondrial genome contains genes that are essential for cellular energetics and survival.
+The mitochondrial genome has its own genomic system within the eukaryotic cells that is separate from the nuclear genomic system.
+Moreover, its genetic inheritance in most animals is uniparental without any recombination from the other parent’s mitochondrial genes.
+While most researchers tend to overlook it due to its small size, the mitochondrial genome contains genes that are essential for cellular energetics and survival.

-Whole genome sequencing (WGS) has been the dominant sequencing approach to identify genetic variants in recent decades, but most studies focus on variants on the nuclear genome.
+Whole genome sequencing (WGS) has been the dominant sequencing approach to identify genetic variants in recent decades, but most studies only focus on the variants of the nuclear genome.
 Whole genome sequencing is also costly and time consuming.
-Sequencing specifically targeted for mtDNA is commonly used in the diagnostic settings and has lower costs.
+Meanwhile, sequencing specifically targeted toward mtDNA is generally used for diagnostics and it is relatively cheaper compared to WGS.